Krushna-Nanda/University_exam/README.md

 3️⃣ **Starts with 'a', ends with 'bb'** → `a (a | b)* bb`
 4️⃣ **Contains at least two 'a's** → `(a | b)* a (a | b)* a (a | b)*`

-✅ These are correct and cover all cases.
+✅ These are correctly formatted and easy to read.